Recording (Additional Guidance)

 The Record must also include a risk assessment, transfer / closing summary (where appropriate) and a properly maintained chronology.

-All other relevant contacts with children, their families, colleagues, professionals or other significant people must be recorded in the same way, including conversations, phone calls, visits, letters, emails, assessments and report.
+All other relevant contacts with children, their families, colleagues, professionals or other significant people must be recorded in the same way, including conversations, phone calls, visits, letters, emails, decisions made by Agency Decision Makers/Panels, assessments and report.
 The record should summarise who was present or seen, the relevant discussions, actions or decisions taken and by whom, and the reasons for these decisions.
 The options that have been considered should be recorded along with the child and the family's preferred choices and the reasons why an option has been chosen if agreement could not be reached.
+(Note: care should be undertaken to ensure a breach of the Data Protection Act 2018 does not occur through the inclusion of information about others via reports and emails, etc.)

 The child's record should also include relevant and appropriate copies of material from other, separate records/files that are kept, whilst ensuring that such records remain separate and that neither confidentiality nor the Data Protection Act are breached.
 It is recognised that a certain amount of cross-referencing with siblings is inevitable and desirable, but again, care should be taken in respect of sibling information that becomes available on the record.